informedcitizenry/6502.Net/README.md

 `Too few arguments for directive` - The assembler directive expected more arguments than were provided.

-`Too many argumnets for directive` - More arguments were provided to the directive than expected.
+`Too many arguments for directive` - More arguments were provided to the directive than expected.

 `Unable to find binary file` - A directive was given to include a binary file, but the binary file was not found, either due to filesystem error or file not found.